vzcaffaro/programming-languages-2020/assignment-3.md

 - Build the interpreter (can take a while) and start the REPL as explained in the [README.md](https://github.com/alexhkurz/programming-languages-2020/blob/master/Lab2-Lambda-Calculus/LambdaFun/README.md).

 - Study the grammar at [README.md](https://github.com/alexhkurz/programming-languages-2020/blob/master/Lab2-Lambda-Calculus/LambdaFun/README.md).
 The syntax is slightly different and there are new features, most prominently, sequential composition, while loops, assignment.
+(You do not need the new features for Part 1).

 - Study the example programs in [test/examples.lc](https://github.com/alexhkurz/programming-languages-2020/blob/master/Lab2-Lambda-Calculus/LambdaFun/test/examples.lc).